kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-54-expose-and-secure-workload-with-certificate.md

     EOF
     ```

-3. Call the secured endpoints of the HttpBin Service.
+3. Call the secured endpoints of the HTTPBin Service.

-  Send a `GET` request to the HttpBin Service with the client certificates that you used to create mTLS Gateway:
+  Send a `GET` request to the HTTPBin Service with the client certificates that you used to create mTLS Gateway:

     ```shell
     curl --key ${CLIENT_CERT_KEY_FILE} \